Telephone: 07510328016

 • Seating choices – a reclining chair and a bean-bag chair

-• Fidget items – a variety available on a side table near your chair
+• Fidget items – a variety available on a side table near your chai

 • Floor space – for clients who prefer to move around rather than sit still